dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/oracle-setup.md

 <SetUpPages meta={frontMatter.meta} />

 ### Configure the Python driver mode

 [python-oracledb](https://oracle.github.io/python-oracledb/) makes it optional to install the Oracle Client libraries.
 This driver supports 2 modes

-1. **Thin mode (preferred) ** : Python process directly connects to the Oracle database.
+1. **Thin mode (preferred)**: Python process directly connects to the Oracle database.
 This mode does not need the Oracle Client libraries
-2. **Thick mode** : Python process links with the Oracle Client libraries.
-Some advanced Oracle database functionalities (for e.g. Advanced Queuing, LDAP connections, Scrollable cursors) are currently available via Oracle Client libraries
+2. **Thick mode**: Python process links with the Oracle Client libraries.
+Some advanced Oracle database functionalities (for example: Advanced Queuing, LDAP connections, Scrollable cursors) are currently available via Oracle Client libraries

 You can configure the driver mode using the environment variable `ORA_PYTHON_DRIVER_TYPE`.
 Use the **thin** mode as it vastly simplifies installation.